About

 About me, my handmade knives, and my custom sheaths

-My name is David Russell and I live in Owego, NY, located in Tioga County in the beautiful Southern Tier region of NY state.
-Welcome to my hobby!
-I've been making knives since early 2014.
-I retired from my day job in 2016 and started spending more time making knives.
-In 2017 I met ABS Master Bladesmith and Forged in Fire champion Raymond L Smith who was kind enough to share his knowledge and pass on many helpful techniques.
+My name is David Russell and I live in Owego, NY, located in Tioga County in the Southern Tier region of NY state.
+I started making knives in 2014.
+In 2016 I retired from my day job and began spending more time making knives.

-In the 2014-early 2017 time frame when I first started making knives, I stamped my knives with an "R" turn on it's side (rotated counter clockwise) and was doing business as Lazy R Knives.
-In that same time frame a few of my knives were signed using a Dremel tool and diamond bit.
-I started using my current maker's mark (D J Russell Owego, NY) in April of 2017.
-In February of 2019 I changed to Tioga Knife Works.
+In 2014 when I first started making knives, I stamped my knives with an "R" on it's side (rotated counter clockwise) and was doing business as Lazy R Knives.
+In that same time frame a few of my knives were signed using a rotary tool and diamond bit.
+I began using my current maker's mark (D J Russell Owego, NY) in April of 2017, and in February of 2019 I started Tioga Knife Works.
 Currently I operate as Tioga Knife Works and my maker's mark is D J Russell Owego NY.
 Any knives with a lazy R stamped on them are likely mine, and represents some of my earliest work.

 About my knives:

-All of my knives are handmade start to finish by me in my workshop.
-I do everything myself from selecting the steel and wood to heat treating to sharpening.
+All of my knives are handmade start to finish by me in my workshop in Owego, NY.
+I do everything myself from choosing the materials to heat treating to sharpening.
 All of my forged blades are hand forged using hammers and an anvil.

 My goal is to make knives that are functional, and also pleasing to the eye.
-I make knives for the field, stream, and kitchen because that is where I personally use knives the most.
+I make knives for the field, stream, and kitchen, and display shelf.
 I make knives using the stock removal method and by forging.
-I typically use 1084, 15N20, and O1 for my stock removal blades, and 1084 and 5160 for forging.
-See my "Steel" page for more information about the blades and the steel I use.

-For handles, mostly I use local hardwoods, but have been dabbling in exotic hardwoods as well.
-Certainly there are advantages to using synthetic handle materials, but the advantage of using wood is, well, it's wood!
+For my handles, mostly I use local hardwoods, but also use some exotic hardwoods as well.
 I really appreciate a nice piece of wood, and enjoy matching the wood and grain pattern to the knife I am making.
-I have made handles from walnut, cherry, maple, curly maple (tiger maple), apple, ash, padauk, red birch, teak, Macassar ebony, lilac, hickory, locust, African blackwood, red marblewood, and purpleheart.
-Even though some exotic woods originate from around the globe, I obtain them from local sources.
+Even though exotic woods originate from around the globe, I obtain them from local sources.

-Feel free to browse the Hunting, Fishing, and Kitchen pages, and the Gallery, to see examples of handles I have made.
+Feel free to browse the Hunting, Fishing, and Kitchen pages, and the Gallery, to see examples of knives I have made.

 About knife safety: